Complete the following steps to apply to give an assurance of support.

 - Sign in to myGov and go to Centrelink.

-- Read about your obligations.
+- Select Payment and Claims from the menu, then Claims, then Assurance of Support.
+Read about your obligations.
 If you understand and accept them, tick the box then select Get started.

 - Answer all the questions.
 Each screen has information to help you complete the application.
 This includes how to submit your supporting documents.